 1. Consider solder mask design

 Typically green in color, the solder mask the thin polymer coating applied to the surface of PCBs to protect the copper from the environment.
-Besides preventing oxidation, they also function to prevent solder bridges from forming as well, as solder does not adhere well to the coating.
-Hence, solder mask can be designed between pads to form a solder mask dam.
+Of course, the solder mask can also be displayed in different colors, including green, white, blue, black, red, yellow, etc. In particular, the solder mask not only plays the role of a solder mask but also plays the role of anti-corrosion, anti-moisture, and anti-mold.
+Besides preventing oxidation, they also function to prevent solder bridges from forming as well, as the solder does not adhere well to the coating.
+Hence, a solder mask can be designed between pads to form a solder mask dam.
 This is especially helpful for ICs and BGAs where the gap between pads can be as small as a few thousandths of an inch.

 2. Place Fiducial marks